 JP Catholic is approved to operate by the state of California and is nearing the end of the lengthy eight-year process of seeking accreditation through the Western Association of Schools and Colleges.

 A college education in upscale San Diego should be expensive, but JP Catholic is priced far below the average California college.
 Tuition and room fees for the 2012-13 academic year are $29,700.
-Financial aid includes merit scholarships, work-study options, and deferred loans through Wells Fargo Bank and Sallie Mae.
+Financial aid includes merit scholarships, work-study options, and federal grants and loans.

 The University assumes that most students will be called to work in business, entertainment, and digital media.
-In the third and fourth years, students participate in teams to develop a Senior Business Plan, which allows them to bring their entrepreneurial skills and values together to create a blueprint for a company.
-The University expects that half of the students will use these plans to launch their own businesses after graduation.
+In their senior year, entrepreneurship students and some others participate in the newly revamped Do.
+School, which teaches them to create a blueprint for a company and launch it using University facilities.
+Many students have used these plans to continue their own businesses after graduation.

 JP Catholic is emphatic in ensuring fidelity to the Magisterium: